 If you want to save yourself some time, purchase starter plants at a greenhouse or nursery.
 Astilbe seeds can be difficult to germinate, but if you want to try, plant the seeds directly in the pot, and then cover them lightly with potting mix.

-When the astilbe are 2 to 3 inches tall, thin the plants to a distance of at least 6 to 8 inches for small plants and 8 to 12 inches for larger varieties.
+When the astilbe are 2 to 3 inches (5 to 7.6 cm.) tall, thin the plants to a distance of at least 6 to 8 inches (15 to 20 cm.) for small plants and 8 to 12 inches (20 to 30 cm.) for larger varieties.
 Avoid overcrowding, which can cause rot and fungal disease.

 Caring for Potted Astilbe Plants